scriptrdotio/device-agnostic-app/app/Readme.md

 # Device Agnostic App
 The device agnostic app is meant to jump start your development with scriptr.io and any device you have.
-It's a complete end-to-end scenario that allows you to connect your device and view its live adn historical data as you like.
+It's a complete end-to-end scenario that allows you to connect your device and view its live and historical data as you like.

 # Features
 The device agnostic app can be used to serve different industries.
 So far, you can use the application in the context of a: